le0kar0ub1/BlueSeed/README.md

 `./mktoolchain/mktoolchain $TARGET`

-_If no toolchain TARGET is given then defaulting to the host machine._
+If no toolchain TARGET is given then defaulting to the host machine.

+If you don't want cross-compiling, then just don't use the mktoolchain and skip this.

 ## BUILD